 Pussy shares some similarities to Corrado in his relationship to Tony.
 Both men are part of Tony’s professional life, but they are also a very important part of his personal life.
 Any betrayal by them would not only devastate Tony professionally, but also personally.
 Although Pussy’s explanation for being AWOL seems to check out, Tony is not entirely convinced.
 At a backyard BBQ, Tony has an intuition about his friend’s disloyalty.
 We are lead to the same intuition when Silvio quotes a line from The Godfather, “Our true enemy has yet to reveal himself” and the camera quickly cuts to a shot of Bonpensiero.

 Livia Soprano will play a smaller role in Season 2 as she has become persona non grata to Tony, but Janice will function as a Livia-substitute in her absence.
 As is the case with Pussy, Tony is unsure at this early stage just how toxic Janice really is, but he has his suspicions.
-When his kids go with Aunt Janice to visit their grandmother, we see that Janice is drawing lethal Livia back into Tpny’s life.
-Tony has a another backyard-intuition as he did about Pussy, but this time about Janice: the Creepy Crawly pool cleaner takes on a sinister, reptilian character when proximate to her, seeming to underscore Janice’s snake-like persona.
+When his kids go with Aunt Janice to visit their grandmother, we see that Janice is drawing lethal Livia back into Tony’s life.
+Tony has a second backyard-intuition, similar to the one he had about Pussy but this time about Janice: the Creepy Crawly pool cleaner seems sinister and reptilian when proximate to her, seeming to underscore Janice’s snake-like persona.

 I think the Italian director Michelangelo Antonioni must have had a strong influence on David Chase.
 (A clip of Antonioni’s Blow-Up even appears in Chase’s feature film Not Fade Away.)
 Like Antonioni, Chase is very interested in using the physical environment to reflect the psychological states of his characters.
 In one scene, as Tony drives through New Jersey, he looks out his passenger window at environments that become progressively more distressed and unhealthy: